aws/aws-northstar/docs/ContributionGuide.md

 - What browser are you using?
 Chrome?
 Safari?
 Firefox?
 Internet Explorer? and which version is it?
 Chrome Version 81.0.4044.138 (Official Build) (64-bit)?
 Again, more detail is better.

-- Which version or versions of AWS NorthStar are you using?
+- Which version or versions of NorthStar are you using?
 Ideally, you followed the advice above and have ruled out (or verified that the problem exists in) a few different versions.

 - How can the developers recreate the bug on their end?
 If possible, include a copy of your code and screenshots (if applicable.)